 How to Fix USB Device Not Recognized Error in Windows

-Read on to find out how to solve this USB not recognized the error and salvage an otherwise functional USB device.
+Read on to find out how to solve the USB not recognised ” error and salvage an otherwise functional USB device.

 1. Update your drivers

-90% of the time this error message is down to a missing or outdated driver and therefore Windows can’t understand the connection and hence does not recognize the USB device.
-Updating your drivers is a good way to ensure that that is not the case and you can do so as follows:
+90% of the time, this error message is down to a missing or outdated driver, and therefore Windows can’t understand the connection and hence does not recognise the USB device.
+Updating your drivers is a good way to ensure that that is not the case, and you can do so as follows:

 Update Windows Drivers